vsulako/AFFBWheel/readme.md

 #### Blocking unneeded analog axes.

 If analog axis pin is not connected to potentiometer, axis will produce noise.
-To avoid that, either pull axis pin to GND with 1-10kOhm resistor, or set mimimum/maximum limits for axis to same value.
+To avoid that, either pull axis pin to GND with 1-10kOhm resistor, or disable axis output with command `axisdisable`.
 So, axis will always report same value and will not mess up when detecting axes in games.
 Also, 4 additional axes (AUX1-AUX4) can be disabled in config.h.
 Just comment out line `#define PIN_AUXN ..`.
-Disabled axis will be excluded from polling (saving ~45us of computing time) and will always report 50%.
+Disabled axis will be excluded from polling (saving ~45us of computing time) and will always report 0%.

 #### If a game does not support DIY wheels